google-deepmind/torax/README.md

 ### Post-simulation

-Once complete, the time history of a simulation state and derived quantities is written to `state_history.h5`.
+Once complete, the time history of a simulation state and derived quantities is written to `state_history.nc`.
 The output path is written to stdout

 To take advantage of the in-memory (non-persistent) cache, the process does not end upon simulation termination.
 It is possible to modify the config, toggle the `log_progress` and `plot_progress` flags, and rerun the simulation.
 Only the following modifications will then trigger a recompilation: